kyphan38/web/assets/docs/technical/os - ongoing/1-processes/6-inter-process-communication.md

   - int shmget (key_t key, int size, int shmflg)
 - By providing the same key, two processes can get same segment of memory
 - Can read/write to memory to communicate
-- Need to take care that one is not overwriting the other's data: how?
+- Need to take care that one is not overwriting the other's data.
+How?

 ## Signals